linux4sam/buildroot-external-microchip/README.md

 For more information, adjustments of this behavior, check the information on [at91Wiki][6].

+## Kernel and Device Tree Blob packaging

+Linux Kernel and the Device Tree Blob will be included in a single file named FIT Image (*.itb files).
+U-boot needs to boot a FIT Image, unlike before, when it was loading two separate files (zImage and dtb).
+For more information, check the information on [at91Wiki][7].

 ## Documentation

 For more information on using and updating buildroot, see the [buildroot